docker/docs/ee/ucp/admin/configure/set-session-timeout.md

 Docker Universal Control Plane enables setting properties of user sessions, like session timeout and number of concurrent sessions.

-To configure UCP login sessions, go to the UCP web UI, navigate to the **Admin Settings** page and click **Authentication & Authorization**.
+To configure UCP login sessions, go to the UCP web interface, navigate to the **Admin Settings** page and click **Authentication & Authorization**.

 ![](../../images/authentication-authorization.png)